libxmp/libxmp/docs/libxmp.rst

     :path: pathname of the module to load.

   **Returns:**
-    0 if sucessful, or a negative error code in case of error.
+    0 if successful, or a negative error code in case of error.
     Error codes can be ``-XMP_ERROR_FORMAT`` in case of an unrecognized file format, ``-XMP_ERROR_DEPACK`` if the file is compressed and uncompression failed, ``-XMP_ERROR_LOAD`` if the file format was recognized but the